-Leather straps were used to fasten them onto the wearer’s arms.
-Known back then as Lorica Manica, these were regularly worn by a group of gladiators known as crupellarii.
-It was only much later when the Roman soldiers realized its efficiency in warding off blade cuts to arms.
+Leather straps were used to fasten them to the wearer’s arms.
+Known back then as lorica manica, they were regularly worn by a group of gladiators known as the crupellarii.
+It was only much later that Roman soldiers saw their efficiency in warding off blade cuts to arms.

-Perhaps the biggest evidence that arm guards gained eventual popularity among Roman soldiers can be seen in the tombstones of Sextus Valerus Severus and Gaius Annius Salutus.
-The presence of manicae as a part of the decoration in their tombs along with other weaponry further cements the fact that arm guards had become an integral part of Roman armor at a point.
+Perhaps the biggest evidence of the growing popularity of arm guards among Roman soldiers can be seen in the tombstones of Sextus Valerus Severus and Gaius Annius Salutus.
+The presence of manicae as a part of the decoration in their tombs along with other weaponry further cements the fact that arm guards had become an integral part of Roman armor at that point.

-2. Scale Armor (Lorica Sqaumata)
+2. Scale Armor (Lorica Squamata)

-Each scale armor was constructed from individual scales called the squama.
-The soldiers favored the scale armor over the mail armor since it provided a better defense against bludgeoning.
-But again, the scale armor has also been documented to be quite vulnerable from offenses that included a quick upward thrust.
+Each scale armor was constructed from individual scales called squama.
+The soldiers favored scale armor over mail armor since it provided a better defense against bludgeoning.
+But again, scale armor has also been documented to be vulnerable to attacks that included a quick upward thrust.